Bageler History, Family Crest & Coats of Arms

 Another 33 words (2 lines of text) are included under the topic Early Bageler Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bageler family to the New World and Oceana
+Migration of the Bageler family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Bageler were among those contributors: Henry Batchelor, a brewer, who settled in Ipswich, Massachusetts in 1636; William Batchelor settled in Charles Town in 1634; and became a Freeman in 1644..